 The traffic revolution at Xpert.Digital: How a B2B niche survived the market collapse – Image: Xpert.Digital

-The Great AI Irony: Why Google is Suddenly Rewarding Humans Again in the Age of Bots
+The great AI irony: Why Google is suddenly rewarding humans again in the age of bots

 What really happened in the online market in 2024 and 2025?

 But that was only part of the story.
 At the same time, AI-generated content flooded the internet.
 Anyone with access to ChatGPT or similar tools could produce hundreds of articles within seconds.
-This content flood led to a quality crisis, which Google combated with a series of aggressive algorithm updates.
+This content deluge led to a quality crisis, which Google combated with a series of aggressive algorithm updates.

 The big losers: Why established websites crashed

-Google's radical turnaround: EEAT becomes law
+Google's radical U-turn: EEAT becomes law

 In March 2024, Google ushered in a new era with its Core Update.
 The stated goal: to reduce the amount of "unhelpful content" by 40 percent.
 But what did that mean in concrete terms?
-Google dramatically tightened its EEAT criteria – Experience, Expertise, Authoritativeness, and Trust went from nice-to-have guidelines to hard ranking factors.
+Google dramatically tightened its EEAT criteria – Experience, Expertise, Authoritativeness, and Trust went from being nice guidelines to hard ranking factors.

 Experience now meant that the content creator had to have demonstrable experience with the topic.
 Not just theoretical knowledge, but actual practical application.
-Expertise required in-depth subject-matter knowledge, not superficial Wikipedia knowledge.
+Expertise required in-depth specialist knowledge, not superficial Wikipedia knowledge.
 Authoritativeness required recognition within the industry, and trust meant transparency about sources, authors, and intentions.

 The fight against AI spam: Google's toughest test

-Particularly frustrating for honest content creators: Despite Google's spam update in March 2024, many AI spam sites continued to rank.
+Particularly frustrating for honest content creators: despite Google's spam update in March 2024, many AI spam sites continued to rank.
 Food bloggers and recipe developers with decades of experience found themselves overtaken by obviously AI-generated recipe sites.
-The AI images, the robotic text—everything was recognizable, yet these sites still ranked.
+The AI images, the robotic text – everything was recognizable, yet these sites still ranked.

 Why niche websites suddenly dominated